angga13142/myportfolio/CONTRIBUTION.md

 ## 🎯 Overview

-This pull request adds comprehensive professional features and performance optimizations to transform this portfolio into a world-class heavy equipment operator showcase.
+This pull request adds comprehensive professional features, performance optimizations, and a complete **Admin Panel CMS** to transform this portfolio into a world-class heavy equipment operator showcase with easy content management.

-## ✨ Features Added (17 Total)
+## ✨ Features Added (18 Total - NEW: Admin Panel!)

 ### 📊 Performance Optimizations (8 Features)